springwolf/springwolf.github.io/docs/configuration/configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
-import CodeConfigurationProperties from '!!raw-loader!./snippets/_configuration_properties.md';
+import CodeConfigurationProperties from '!!raw-loader!./snippets/_configuration_properties.properties';
-import CodeConfigurationAsyncApiDocket from '!!raw-loader!./snippets/_configuration_asyncApiDocket.md';
+import CodeConfigurationAsyncApiDocket from '!!raw-loader!./snippets/_configuration_asyncApiDocket.java';

 # Configuration

-There are 2 ways to configure Springwolf which cannot be combined:
+There are 2 ways to configure Springwolf which can't be combined:

 1. `application.properties`, which is simple and moves all configuration to this file and annotations
 2. (deprecated) `AsyncApiDocket`, which allows adding producers and consumers via code (instead of annotations)